 A flurry of phones was released at this year’s IFA in Berlin, and among them was ZTE’s Axon Elite.
-It’s true it was outshined by Sony’s Xperia Z5, but the Axon Elite is not exactly the Chinese company’s flagship - only last month they released the Axon Pro, which was designed specifically with a US market in mind.
+It’s true it was outshined by Sony’s Xperia Z5, but the Axon Elite is not precisely the Chinese company’s flagship – only last month they released the Axon Pro, which was explicitly designed with the US-American market in mind.

 That’s right, you can unlock this phone with your finger, your eyeballs or your voice - although, how secure the last mode is, is entirely unclear.